epam/road-ios-framework/Documents/CodingConventions.md

 ```

 2. Interface methods could only have maximum four parameters.
 Long parameter list are hard to understand and difficult to use.
 Therefore long list of parameters should usually be replaced with one parameter object with appropriate properties.
-3. Interface methods should only have maximum one block type parameter and it must be the last one.
+3. It is recommended for interface methods to only have one block type parameter (the last one).
 Invocation of a method with more than one block parameter may look very complex.
 4. There should be one newline before and after block statements (if, for, while, etc.) and also method and function calls that ends with a block parameter type.
 5. There should be one space around arithmetic operators, boolean operators, comparison operators and assignments.
 6. There should be no spaces after "(" and "[", and before ")" and "]".